20th MÁLAGA FILM FESTIVAL- CINEMA IN SPANISH (2017)

 SILVER BIZNAGA TO THE BEST DIRECTION

-Víctor Gaviria for The Animal’s Wife (La mujer del animal)
+Víctor Gaviria by The Animal’s Wife (La mujer del animal)

 SILVER BIZNAGA HOTEL AC MÁLAGA PALACIO TO THE BEST ACTRESS

-Nathalie Poza for Can’t Say Goodbye (No sé decir adiós)
+Nathalie Poza by Can’t Say Goodbye (No sé decir adiós)

 SILVER BIZNAGA TO THE BEST ACTOR

-Leonardo Sbaraglia for The Lost Brother (El otro hermano)
+Leonardo Sbaraglia by The Lost Brother (El otro hermano)